McCarthy elected House speaker in rowdy post-midnight vote

 But he could also be emboldened as a survivor of one of the more brutal fights for the gavel in U.S. history.
 Not since the Civil War era has a speaker's vote dragged through so many rounds of voting.

 The showdown that has stymied the new Congress came against the backdrop of the second anniversary of the Jan.
-6, 2021, attack on the Capitol, which shook the country when a mob of then-President Donald Trump’s supporters tried to stop Congress from certifying the Republican’s 2020 election defeat to Democrat Joe Biden.
+6, 2021, attack on the Capitol, which shook the country when a mob of Trump’s supporters tried to stop Congress from certifying the Republican’s 2020 election defeat to Biden.

 “America is a land of laws, not chaos,” he said.

-Another Republican holdout, Byron Donalds of Florida, who was repeatedly nominated as an alternative candidate for speaker, switched on Friday, too, voting for McCarthy.
+Another Republican holdout, Byron Donalds of Florida, who was repeatedly nominated as an alternative candidate for speaker, switched Friday too, voting for McCarthy.

-Trump may have played a role in swaying some holdouts — having called into a meeting of Republican freshmen the night before, and called other members ahead of voting.
+Trump may have played a role in swaying some holdouts — calling into a meeting of Republican freshmen the night before, and calling other members ahead of voting.
 He had urged Republicans to wrap up their public dispute.

-As Rep. Mike Garcia nominated McCarthy on Friday, he also thanked the U.S. Capitol Police who were given a standing ovation for protecting lawmakers and the legislative seat of democracy on Jan.
+As Republican Mike Garcia nominated McCarthy on Friday, he also thanked the U.S. Capitol Police who were given a standing ovation for protecting lawmakers and the legislative seat of democracy on Jan.
 6.

-But in nominating the Democratic leader Jeffries, Democrat Jim Clyburn recalled the horror of that day and told his colleagues: “The eyes of the country are on us today,” he said.
+But in nominating the Democratic leader Jeffries, Democrat Jim Clyburn recalled the horror of that day and told his colleagues, “The eyes of the country are on us today.”

 Electing a speaker is normally an easy, joyous task for a party that has just won majority control.
-But not this time: About 200 Republicans have been stymied by 20 far-right colleagues who said he’s not conservative enough.
+But not this time: About 200 Republicans were stymied by 20 far-right colleagues who said McCarthy was not conservative enough.

-The House adjourned until late in the night, giving time for last-minute negotiations and for two absent Republican colleagues time to return to Washington.
+The House adjourned Friday until late in the night, giving time for last-minute negotiations and allowing two absent Republican colleagues to return to Washington.

-Newly elected Wesley Hunt of Texas arrived to vote for McCarthy — to applause days after his wife had given birth to their newborn — as did Ken Buck of Colorado.
+Newly elected Wesley Hunt of Texas arrived to vote for McCarthy — to applause, days after his wife had given birth — as did Ken Buck of Colorado.

 The disorganized start to the new Congress pointed to difficulties ahead with Republicans now in control of the House, much the way that some past Republican speakers, including John Boehner, had trouble leading a rebellious right flank.
 The result: government shutdowns, standoffs and Boehner’s early retirement when conservatives threatened to oust him.